-- Demonstrates understanding of the concept of measurable criteria and their importance - Focuses on the evaluation of professional activities and services rather than on content or collections - Includes discussion of how evaluation can improve the design or provision of information services and programs
+- Demonstrates understanding of the concept of measurable criteria and their importance - Focuses on the evaluation of professional activities and services rather than on content orcollections - Includes discussion of how evaluation can improve the design or provision of information services and programs

-Core Competency O (for students entering from Spring 2015) Identify ways in which information professionals can contribute to the cultural, economic, educational, and social well-being of our global communities.
+Core Competency O (for students entering from Spring 2015): Understand global perspectives on effective information practices that are supportive of cultural, economic, educational, or social well-being.

-- Demonstrates the ability to consider issues from a global perspective - Shows the ability to apply international standards and practices within the discipline or professional area

-- Demonstrates an appreciation of the relationship between the chosen field of study and professional traditions elsewhere - Demonstrates appreciation of the diversity of language and culture
+- Demonstrates the ability to consider issues from a global perspective. - Shows the ability to apply international standards and practices within the discipline or professional area. - Demonstrates an appreciation of the relationship between the chosen field of study and professional traditions elsewhere. - Demonstrates appreciation of the diversity of language and culture